Cyber-physical-Systems-Lab/Battery-TA-RWARE/README.md

 # Environment Description

-The task-assignment multi-robot warehouse (TA-RWARE) is an adaptation of the  [original multi-robot warehouse (RWARE)](https://github.com/uoe-agents/robotic-warehouse) environment to enable a more realistic scenario, inspired by the [Quicktron Quickbin](https://www.quicktron.com.cn/web/solution/quickpick.html?sitecode=en) warehouse, where two groups of heterogenous agents are required to cooperate to maximize the crew's overall pick-rate, measured in order-lines delivered per hour.
+The Battery-TA-RWARE (Battery-Enhanced Task-Assignment Multi-Robot Warehouse) is an adaptation of the  [original multi-robot warehouse (RWARE)](https://github.com/uoe-agents/robotic-warehouse) environment to enable a more realistic scenario, inspired by the [Quicktron Quickbin](https://www.quicktron.com.cn/web/solution/quickpick.html?sitecode=en) warehouse, where two groups of heterogenous agents are required to cooperate to maximize the crew's overall pick-rate, measured in order-lines delivered per hour.
 The actions of each agent represent locations in the warehouse to facilitate this cooperation and direct optimization of the throughput of deliveries.
 We denote one group of these agents as AGVs (carrier agents) and Pickers (loading agents).
+Agents now include battery management, requiring them to balance task execution with recharging to avoid penalties or immobilization.

-The environment is configurable: it allows for different sizes, rack layouts, number of requested items and number of agents.
+The environment is configurable: it allows for different sizes, rack layouts, number of requested items, number of agents, and battery-related parameters.

 ## What does it look like?

 Below is an illustration of a medium (240 item location) warehouse with 19 trained agents (12 AGVs (hexagons) and 7 Pickers (diamonds)).
-The agents are following a pre-defined heuristic, defined in `rware/heuristic.py`.
+The agents are following a pre-defined heuristic, defined in `tarware/heuristic.py`.
 This visualisation can be achieved using the `env.render()` function as described later.

 <p align="center">
  <img width="450px" src="episode_0.gif" align="center" alt="Task-Assignment Multi-Robot Warehouse (RWARE) illustration" />